Who can Earn Transfer Credit

 Number of Credits that can be Transferred

-Students may transfer a maximum of 60 non-UVa. credits to the University from a combination of testing programs and academic institutions.
+Students may transfer a maximum of 60 non-UVA credits to the College of A&S from a combination of testing programs and academic institutions.
 Those with fewer non-UVA credits must earn correspondingly more UVA credits.
 Students receive no more than the number of credits earned at the host institutions, and may receive fewer credits.

 Acceptance of Credits vs. Grades